jrl-umi3218/jrl-qp/README.md

  * [CMake](https://cmake.org/) >= 3.1.3
  * [doxygen](http://www.doxygen.org)
  * A compiler with C++17 support

-jrl-qp as a single dependency:
+jrl-qp has a single dependency:
  * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) >= 3.2.8

 If you have the following solvers, you can run benchmark comparisons with them :